+Helping employees reconcile their responsibilities at home and at work by providing support for childminding has increased in importance - both in the goal of promoting women and in the Bank's endeavour to become a more attractive employer.
 By providing the corresponding work organisational conditions, such as flexible working models or the possibility of a home office, pbb Group offers attractive arrangements that make it easier to balance work and family.
 Parental leave is granted in line with statutory provisions; when employees return from parental leave, their working hours are organised with a high degree of flexibility.
 Furthermore, pbb is subject to the collective wage agreement for the German private banking sector and public-sector banks; in certain conditions, this provides for extended parental leave.
-In France, pbb offers kindergarten fee subsidies and for its new Garching location, which the Bank plans to occupy in the summer of 2019, it is looking into a cooperation with a kindergarten.
-In addition, in case of childcare problems pbb offers flexible home office opportunities, or permits bringing children to the office.
-Employees who care for a family member can not only rely on the legal provisions, but may also take unpaid leave or temporarily reduce their working hours.
+In France, pbb offers kindergarten fee subsidies In addition, in case of childcare problems pbb offers flexible home office opportunities, or permits bringing children to the office.
+Employees who care for a family member can rely not only on the legal provisions, but may also take unpaid leave or temporarily reduce their working hours.